A Grammar of Machine Learning Workflows: Rejecting Data Leakage at Call Time: The Grammar

 \subsection{The terminal boundary}

-The evaluate/assess distinction is the grammar's central structural claim.
-Evaluation theory has a name for this: Scriven (\citeproc{ref-scriven1967methodology}{1967}) separated \emph{formative} evaluation (iterative feedback that improves the thing being developed) from \emph{summative} evaluation (terminal judgment of the finished product).
-Practitioner terminology has not preserved this distinction.
-In sklearn, \texttt{cross\_val\_score} reports \texttt{test\_score} for CV folds that are formative feedback, not terminal tests.
-In tidymodels, ``assessment set'' denotes the same held-out CV folds.
-Both use terminal-sounding names for iterative evaluation.
-When the same word covers both iterative feedback and terminal judgment, nothing in the vocabulary marks the boundary the grammar enforces.
-The grammar recovers the distinction structurally: \texttt{evaluate} is formative, \texttt{assess} is summative, and the type boundary between them is enforced at call time.
+In a foundational essay on evaluation methodology, Scriven (\citeproc{ref-scriven1967methodology}{1967}) coined \emph{formative} and \emph{summative} evaluation, drawing a line that education research has respected ever since: \emph{formative} evaluation improves the thing being developed; \emph{summative} evaluation judges the finished product.
+The two serve different purposes and must not contaminate each other.
+ML has the same distinction and has lost it.
+In sklearn, \texttt{cross\_val\_score} reports a quantity called \texttt{test\_score} that is formative feedback, not a terminal test.
+In tidymodels, the ``assessment set'' is a held-out CV fold used for iteration, not for judgment.
+When the same word covers both, nothing in the vocabulary marks the boundary, and 648 papers crossed it.

+The grammar recovers the distinction as a type boundary. \texttt{evaluate} is the homework: formative, repeatable, safe to learn from. \texttt{assess} is the exam: summative, once, irreversible.
+The type system is the wall between them, enforced at call time.

 \begin{itemize} \tightlist \item \textbf{Evaluate} operates on validation data.
 It is repeatable, cheap, and safe for decisions.
 It informs the iterate cycle: the practitioner reads the Metrics output, adjusts, and fits again.
 Metrics is terminal in the type system (no primitive accepts it as input), but it drives iteration at the practitioner level. \item \textbf{Assess} operates on test data.
 It is terminal, once per holdout, and irreversible.
 It is the commit: the model's performance on data it has never been influenced by or seen. \end{itemize}